 Our webinars offer innovative ways to engage students with STEM in traditional classroom or virtual environments.
 Our experienced educational technology specialists will walk you through experiments that students can do using our free sample data.

-Help your students explore the science of vital signs and body systems through hands-on investigations!
-Whether you’re teaching biology, biomedical science, or human physiology, you’ll discover strategies to easily integrate real-time data collection into your classroom.
-Vernier biology experts Sara Tallarovic, PhD, and John Melville, PhD will demonstrate how to use the Go Direct® EKG, Go Direct Blood Pressure Sensor, and Go Direct Hand Dynamometer to give students practical experience collecting and analyzing key health metrics, such as heart activity, blood pressure changes, and muscle function.
+Watch Vernier biology experts Sara Tallarovic, PhD, and John Melville, PhD demonstrate strategies for exploring vital signs and body systems through hands-on, sensor-based investigations.
+Perfect for biology, biomedical science, and human physiology courses, this presentation shows how to easily integrate real-time data collection into your classroom.
+Learn how to use the Go Direct® EKG, Go Direct Blood Pressure Sensor, and Go Direct Hand Dynamometer to give students practical experience collecting and analyzing key health metrics, such as heart activity, blood pressure changes, and muscle function.

 When it comes to on-demand professional development for science educators, we’ve got you covered—explore our online training library today!